 Once we have obtained all information relevant to your case, we will then develop a comprehensive, step-by-step treatment plan to correct all of the problems in your mouth and complete your full mouth reconstruction.
 We take pride in making sure you understand all the procedures described to you prior to any treatment.
 It is our goal at Anthem Periodontics and Dental Implants to inform our patients as much as possible prior to any work.
 We want to make sure you understand the risks and benefits of the recommended procedures and treatments.

 Signs of other serious problems

-Dr De Andrade will determine what procedures are needed for your specific situation.
-Other treatments may also be required, so he will discuss all possible procedures that might be required for you and help you to understand why you may need them.
+We will determine what procedures are needed for your specific situation.
+Other treatments may also be required, so we will discuss all possible procedures that might be required for you and help you to understand why you may need them.
 We work with a network of highly skilled restorative dentists and prosthodontists.
 We will work in conjunction with any one of these highly skilled professionals to achieve your desired outcome.
 A beautiful smile!

 Implants Lasting a Lifetime

-Our full mouth restoration dental implants are placed directly into the bone, that bone is then re-inforced and protected.
-Because our Dental implants are then built into your gum line this will also prevent or reduce further loss of bone.
+Our full mouth restoration dental implants are placed directly into the bone, that bone is then reinforced and protected.
+Because our dental implants are then built into your gum line this will also prevent or reduce further loss of bone.
 With proper oral hygiene as part of your daily habits, and frequent visits to your dentist for cleanings, these implants can last you a lifetime.
 With no worries of having to take them out, clean them separately, not wearing them during activities.
-This is why the dental implants are far superior to dentures.
+Just a few of the reasons why dental implants are far superior to dentures.